 First OpinionWay / Capital Export export barometer

-For the past 10 years, the Capital Export private equity fund has been supporting SMEs and ETIs whose ambition is to expand internationally.
-Convinced that exporting is not just for large groups and the CAC 40, Capital Export has commissioned OpinionWay to produce the first Export Barometer dedicated to SMEs and ETIs, with the aim of measuring the evolution of these companies' international maturity.
+For 10 years, the private equity fund Capital Export has been supporting SMEs and mid-caps with ambitions to scale internationally.
+Convinced that exporting is not reserved solely for large groups and CAC 40 companies, Capital Export commissioned OpinionWay to produce the first Export Barometer dedicated to SMEs and mid-caps, with the objective of measuring the evolution of these companies' maturity in international markets.

 Category